racodond/easy-automated-testing/README.md

 1. Create a new folder <AUTOMATED_TESTS> in your project to host your automated tests.
 2. Create a new NPM project by executing `npm init`.
 More information about the different options [here](https://docs.npmjs.com/getting-started/using-a-package.json).
 3. Install EAT package by running the following command from <AUTOMATED_TESTS>: `npm install --save etaf`.
 It creates a `node_modules` directory containing all the dependencies needed to run the project.
 4. From <AUTOMATED_TESTS>, run `npx etaf install` to generate the skeleton of your test project.
+If you want to generate the skeleton of your project with some working samples, run: `npx etaf install --sample=true` and then run `npm install --no-optional`

 ### Behind a Proxy
 Set the configuration of your proxy by editing the `.npmrc` file in your home directory: